albumentations-team/albumentations.ai/mkdocs/src/docs/getting_started/image_augmentation.md

 `A.RandomBrighntessContrast` in the example also has one parameter, `p`.
 With a probability of 20%, this augmentation will change the brightness and contrast of the image received from `A.HorizontalFlip`.
 And with a probability of 80%, it will keep the received image unchanged.

 ![A visualized version of the augmentation pipeline](../images/getting_started/augmenting_images/augmentation_pipeline_visualized.jpg "A visualized version of the augmentation pipeline")
-A visualized version of the augmentation pipeline.
-You pass an image to it, the image goes through all transformations, and then you receive an augmented image from the pipeline.
+**A visualized version of the augmentation pipeline.
+You pass an image to it, the image goes through all transformations, and then you receive an augmented image from the pipeline.**
-{: .image-with-caption }

 ## Step 3.
 Read images from the disk.

 To pass an image to the augmentation pipeline, you need to read it from the disk.
 The pipeline expects to receive an image in the form of a NumPy array.
 If it is a color image, it should have three channels in the following order: Red, Green, Blue (so a regular RGB image).

-To read images from the disk, you can use [OpenCV](https://opencv.org/){target=_blank} - a popular library for image processing.
+To read images from the disk, you can use [OpenCV](https://opencv.org/) - a popular library for image processing.
 It supports a lot of input formats and is installed along with Albumentations since Albumentations utilizes that library under the hood for a lot of augmentations.

 To import OpenCV